albertobraschi/radiant-ray-extension/HELP_admin.markdown

     - gem: gem_name
     - extension: extension_name

 You can list multiple gems or extensions (or mix'em up) in a single `dependency.yml` file.
 Gems are expected to declare their own dependencies and be dealt with in the RubyGems system.
-Extensions are passed into Ray and subject to same dependency check that your extension is so if your extension dependencies have dependencies they'll be installed as well.
+Extensions are passed into Ray and subject to same dependency check that your extension is so if your extension dependencies has dependencies they'll be installed as well.